rweigel/phys305/flux.md

 ## Example -- Flux Through a Dome

 A spherical shell of radius $R$ is centered on the origin and cut in half.
-A view from the $+x$--axis is shown one the right of the following figure.
+A view from the $+x$--axis is shown on the right of the following figure.

 <img src="figures/Flux-2D-E-Field-Dome-1a.svg"/>